 When an agency gets past $1 million in revenue, it gets harder for agency owners to ignore some of the back office operations that are starting to come apart.
 The agency’s

 accounting bookkeeping operations is among the first to go and probably the least favorite problem for entrepreneurs to deal with – clients fighting about credit balances, your tax CPA giving you a hard time about your books every April, and you aren’t quite sure if you are enjoying the growth or if the growth is secretly killing you.

-That’s because an effective accounting operation often consist of four general roles that fall on different areas of the skill curve.
+That’s because an effective accounting operation often consists of four general roles that fall on different areas of the skill curve.
 A bit of a generalization here, but in my experience working with agencies between $1 million to $20 million in revenue, here’s a rough break down of the skills and efforts required: